thoughtspot/thoughtspot.github.io/_data-integrate/reference/odbc-commands.md

 * `SCRIPT TABLE <table>`

-    Generates the TQL schema for a table.
+    Generates the TQL schema for a specified table.
+Use the physical table name, not the logical table name from the ThoughtSpot UI.
 For example:

     ```
-    SCRIPT TABLE "vendor";
+    SCRIPT TABLE "physical-table-name";
     ```